DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Discussion and Future Work

 \section{Discussion and Future Work}

 We have introduced DP-FedSOFIM, a server-side second-order optimization framework that bridges the gap between the communication efficiency of first-order methods and the convergence stability of natural gradient descent.
 By leveraging the Sherman-Morrison matrix inversion identity, we maintain $O(d)$ memory and communication complexity, effectively overcoming the $O(d^2)$ bottleneck inherent in prior second-order federated methods like DP-FedNew \citep{krouka2025communication}.
 Our theoretical framework establishes that preconditioning acts as a post-processing step, preserving the rigorous privacy guarantees of the Gaussian mechanism while significantly reducing the convergence error floor induced by noise.

-Empirically, DP-FedSOFIM demonstrates a unique ``catch-up'' phenomenon: while tight privacy budgets ($\epsilon \leq 2$) initially introduce instability in the Fisher Information Matrix (FIM) estimate, the accumulation of signal in the momentum buffer allows the optimizer to rapidly overtake first-order baselines.
-This suggests that second-order methods are not only compatible with differential privacy but are arguably necessary for maintaining utility in communication-constrained environments.
-Several promising directions for future research remain:

-\textbf{Non-Convex Generalization:} While our analysis focused on the strongly convex landscape of linear heads, extending these guarantees to the non-convex landscapes of deep neural networks remains a priority.
-This involves analyzing the interaction between the preconditioner and the signal-to-noise ratio in deeper layers.
+Beyond the strongly convex regime, the one-step descent argument underlying our analysis extends to smooth non-convex objectives without modification, yielding an $O(1/T)$ convergence rate to a stationary neighbourhood whose size is governed by the same clipping bias, privacy noise, and preconditioner coupling terms as in the convex case.